maciejbalawejder/Football_predictions/README.md

 - the odds for each team at BET365

 I also attach already prepared data in csv file.
-If you want a raw data to analyze and test all this function on, it is the website where I took whole data http://football-data.co.uk/data.php .
+If you want a raw data to analyze and test this model on, it is the website where I took whole data http://football-data.co.uk/data.php .